-- In order to be able to communicate, agents must have agreed a common set of terms. - A formal specification of a set of terms is known as a ontology. - The knowledge sharing effort has associated with it a large effort at defining common ontologies - software tools like ontolingua for this purpose. - Chapter 6 of the book talks a lot about ontologies we won't say any more than this.
+- In order to be able to communicate, agents must have agreed a common set of terms. - A formal specification of a set of terms is known as a ontology. - The knowledge sharing effort has associated with it a large effort at defining common ontologies software tools like ontolingua for this purpose. - Chapter 6 of the textbook talks a lot about ontologies we'll say a bit about them next.